carsonicator/docs-invenio-rdm/docs/extensions/custom.md

     return 'RDM Extension Demo!'
 ```

-## Integrate it in your InvenioRDM instance
+## Integrate it into your InvenioRDM instance

-Once you have your functionality ready, in order to add it to your instance you just have to install the module via pipenv:
+Once you have your functionality ready, you can add it to your instance by installing the module via pipenv:

 ``` bash
 cd path/to/your/instance
 pipenv install [--pre] -e path/to/your/extension
 ```

 As you can see, `--pre` is optional.
 It is only needed when the package is in a pre-release state.
 In addition, note that you do not need to specify a local path.
-If the package is available e.g. via PyPi, you can just install it by its name.
+If the package is available (e.g., via PyPi), you can just install it by its name.

 ## Sanity check and run!

-Check that the Pipfile got a new line with your extension.
+Check that the Pipfile now has a new line with your extension.
 For example:

 ``` console
 ...